mburolla/siu-java-van-assignments/java-I-assignments.md

 # Java I: Exercises

 ### Ex.
 1 Uppercase Name
-Write a Java program that prompts the user to enter their name, and returns their name in upper case.
+Write a Java program that uses the [Scanner](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html) which prompts the user to enter their name, and returns their name in upper case.

 Example: